worthyag/SixLove/draftReport.md

 ### 3.1.3 Database Tables

+*The tables that will be turned into models.*

 **Figure 14** displays a tabular version of the entity relation diagram, while highlighting the primary keys and foreign keys.
 It was important to establish a database schema earlier on in the process, since it can be altered further down the line, and the SixLove application relies heavily on data.

 <img title="" src="images/SixLoveUML.png" alt="">